 Who is Jannik Sinner’s coach?

-During the 2022 grass court season, Darren Cahill has joined the team of Jannik Sinner as the Italian’s coach.
+Sinner is currently being coached by Simone Vagnozzi and Darren Cahill.
+During the 2022 grass court season, Cahill joined the Italian’s team as coach.
 Cahill, a former world No 22, has earlier worked with Lleyton Hewitt, Andre Agassi and Simona Halep among others.

 In February 2022, Sinner announced that he is making a change to his coaching arrangements and parted ways with Riccardo Piatti and all his entire coaching team.
 The Italian had worked for seven years under the tutelage of Piatti, whom he left home to train with at the age of 13.